 - Give Thanks: Get into the habit of thanking people that may have some association with your post and use the @name to reference them.
 Also if someone provides a positive comment on your post or comment be sure to like that comment and reply back to that comment with a thank you.

-- Careful Cadence: Some social media marketers may disagree with me, but I think you should develop a thoughtful frequency as to how often to post content via LinkedIn.
-While I do not limit myself on my likes, I do limit the amount of my comments and I typically do not formally post items more than a few times per week.
+- Careful Cadence: Some social media marketers may disagree with me, but I think you should develop a very thoughtful frequency as to how often to post content via LinkedIn.
+While I generally do not limit myself on my likes, I do limit the amount of my comments and I typically do not formally post items more than a few times per week.
 In my opinion if you post way too often, people in your professional network may start to ignore you or “tune you out.”
-There have been a few people in my network that I stopped following as I thought they were over-posting content.
+There have also been a few people in my network that I stopped following as I thought they were “over-posting” content.
+In addition, you need to be very sensitive and careful about potential perceptions of “over-posting” as some in your management team within your organization may be of the view that you spend too much time on LinkedIn/social media and not enough time doing your job.
 In my opinion if you want to constantly post social media content then use Twitter.

 - Be Current: I also believe that when you post content it should be based on relatively current events/initiatives/information to help draw maximum attention otherwise it may be viewed as being stale and dated.